neich/jmockit1/README.md

     2. coverageTests/pom.xml   runs JUnit tests for the coverage tool
     3. others in samples       dir various sample test suites

+In this version of the library, if you select path coverage, you will get prime path coverage.
+The old path coverage is gone.

 In order to use this version of jmockit with maven, you have to add the following to your pom.xml:

 * the github respository: